When you're shipping goods, there are a lot of documents that you need to keep track of.

 The Bill of Lading (BOL) is a document that is used to indicate the transferring of goods between a carrier and shipper.

-The Bill of Lading contains important information about the transaction, including the names and addresses of the parties involved, the date of the transaction, and a description of the goods being transferred.
+The Bill of Lading, whether electronic or on paper, contains important information about the transaction, including the names and addresses of the parties involved, the date of the transaction, and a description of the goods being transferred.

 What Is BOL Used For?